Ranibandh (community development block): Literacy

-Language and religion
+Religions

 In the 2011 census Hindus numbered 70,145 and formed 58.90% of the population in Ranibandh CD block.
 Muslims numbered 1,604 and formed 1.35% of the population.
 Others numbered 47,340 and formed 39.75% of the population.
 Others include Addi Bassi, Marang Boro, Santal, Saranath, Sari Dharma, Sarna, Alchchi, Bidin, Sant, Saevdharm, Seran, Saran, Sarin, Kheria, and other religious communities.
 In 2001, Hindus were 55.73%, Muslims 1.19% and tribal religions 42.68% of the population respectively.

+Languages

 At the time of the 2011 census, 60.77% of the population spoke Bengali, 31.01% Santali and 7.61% Kurmali as their first language.

 Rural poverty

 In Ranibandh CD block 41.57% families were living below poverty line in 2007.
 According to the Rural Household Survey in 2005, 28.87% of the total number of families were BPL families in the Bankura district.

 Migration has been observed in the following CD blocks of Bankura district: Bankura I, Chhatna, Saltora, Indpur, Ranibandh, Hirbandh, Khatra, Raipur and Sarenga.
 Although authentic figures are not available, a sample survey has been done.
 According to the sample survey, around 54.5% to 85.4% of the families on an average migrate from these blocks.
 Another study shows that around 23% of the people from the under-privileged blocks in the western and southern Bankura migrate.
 Those migrating belong mostly to the SC or ST population.
 They migrate for periods varying from 15 days to 6/8 months.
 Most people migrate to meet their food deficit and go to Bardhaman and Hooghly districts but some go to Gujarat and Maharashtra as construction labour.